Why Middle Aged Friendships Are The Best

 "I see fewer people more of the time," says Annie, 60, "and these few are the only people I really want to spend my time with."

-However, while prioritizing quality over quantity is paramount for some, other friends remain open to opportunities.
+However, while prioritising quality over quantity is paramount for some, other friends remain open to opportunities.

 "I do find my friendship muscle starting to stiffen as I get older," admits Julie, 56.
 "I don’t actively look to start friendships as much as I did when I was younger.
 However, I do feel like I should work on that and stay open to friendship – you never know when someone special or influential will come into your life."